 Museum Information & Travel Tips

-Located on the National Mall, the Gallery and Sculpture Garden span Constitution Avenue, NW from Third to Ninth Streets.
+Located on the National Mall, the National Gallery of Art DC and Sculpture Garden span Constitution Avenue, NW from Third to Ninth Streets.
 The museum is open Monday through Saturday from 10 a.m. to 5 p.m. and Sunday from 11 a.m. to 6 p.m.
 The Gallery is closed on Christmas and New Year’s Day.
 The East and West Buildings each have a public entrance and are connected by an underground moving sidewalk.
 Admission is free of charge.

 Parking near the Gallery is limited.
 The closest Metro stops are Archives-Penn Quarter-Navy Memorial on the Yellow/Green Lines, Judiciary Square on the Red Line and the Smithsonian Stop on the Blue/Orange Lines.
 There are also several nearby Metro bus stops.
 Visit the Washington Metropolitan Area Transit Authority website for current schedules.